redstone-finance/redstone-docs/docs/redstone-credora/how-to-rate-morpho/step-by-step-vault-rating/index.md

 sidebar_label: Step-by-Step Vault Rating
 ---

-# Morpho Vault Ratings: Step-by-Step Process
+# Morpho Vault Ratings: Step-by-Step Example

 In this section, we walk through how Credora rates Morpho vaults using Spark’s curated vaults as examples, an analysis with data from June 2025.
 These Spark vaults are part of the [Spark Liquidity Layer](https://docs.spark.fi/user-guides/spark-liquidity-layer), which automates the deployment of USDS, sUSDS, and USDC liquidity across DeFi protocols.